kitamoto-lab/pyphoon2/README.md

 The Dataloader contained within this project addresses the first challenge.
 It is built for the Kitamoto Lab typhoon dataset and its structure, and is designed to be a easily accessible PyTorch-based interface with the dataset.
-Through it the user can (1) access typhoon images via index, typhoon ID, or year, (2) load all data into memory if desired, and (3) randomly split the dataset into buckets for model training, by image, year, or typhoon ID while preventing leakage between the buckets.
+Through it the user can (1) access typhoon images via index, typhoon ID, or season, (2) load all data into memory if desired, and (3) randomly split the dataset into buckets for model training, by image, season, or typhoon ID while preventing leakage between the buckets.